SGrondin/httpfs/README.md

 HTTPFS
 ======

-HTTPS provides a REST interface that exposes a distributed filesystem as if it were a single server.
+HTTPFS provides a REST interface that exposes a distributed filesystem as if it were a single server.

 ***The servers must be free of conflicts on startup.***